Oznium.com Call us toll free.

 I have a Raptor 350 (atv) how would i install the flexible LED lights on it?

-As long as your ATV has a 12volt electrical system, just about everything we carry can work.
+As long as your ATV has a 12volt electrical system, you can run these Flex Strips.

 Im going to get 3 million color flexible strips. what controler do i buy, the common positive or common negative?? - by Brogan (Mosinee, WI)

-For these type of RGB(million) LED Strips you will need a Common Positive Controller.
+For these type of RGB(million) LED Strips you will need a Common Negative Controller.

 I currently have 4 LEDS (Which act as my DRL's and Front & Rear Turn Signals).
 In order to get the blinkers to blink at a normal pace, I had to install TWO 3 OHM Load Resistors in the rear.
 Now, I just bought 6 Flexible LED strips to put in the lower grill and I want to tie them into my turn signals.
 Will I need additional Load Resistors or will my original set up take care of this? - by Jason (Fort Lauderdale, FL)